JLockerman/FuzzyLog/examples/c_linking/Readme.md

 (run `curl https://sh.rustup.rs -sSf | sh` if not) and `make`.

-_MAC OS Note_: Due to differences in linking on MAC OS and linux the Makfile provides a seperate set of linker flags for MAC OS.
+**MAC OS Note**: Due to differences in linking on MAC OS and linux the Makfile provides a seperate set of linker flags for MAC OS.
 If you wish to run this example on mac you must first replace `LINK_FLAGS` with `MAC_LINK_FLAGS` in the Makefile.

 Run `make` this will ouput the example binary in `./out/start`.
-This binary is standalone, it starts up its own instance of the Fuzzy Log server to run against, and can be run directly.
+This binary is standalone, it starts up its own instance of the Fuzzy Log server at `127.0.0.1:13229` to run against, starts a client, performs some appends and reads them back.

 ## Starting you own project